-Gymnopédie No. 1 by Erik Satie (1866-1925) arranged for classical guitar.
+Gymnopédie No. 1 by Erik Satie (1866-1925) for Guitar.
 PDF sheet music or tab edition arranged for classical guitar.
 Comes with both a notation-only edition and a tab edition.
 Late-Intermediate (grade 7).
 This is a PDF download.

 Sheet Music or Tab Edition

 - Gymnopédie No. 1 by Satie (PDF) from Werner Guitar Editions, my dedicated sheet music store.

 Gymnopédie No. 1 From Trois Gymnopédies for Piano by Erik Satie (1866-1925) with the dedication “à Mademoiselle Jeanne de Bret”.
 The Gymnopédies, or Trois Gymnopédies, are originally three piano compositions written by French composer and pianist Erik Satie.
 He completed the whole set in 1888, but were published individually in 1888 and the second in 1895.
 The tempo marking is just excellent: Lent et douloureux (slow and painful).
 This Post-Romantic Era work has a beautiful simplicity to it and sounds lovely on the guitar despite some adjustments from the piano score.
 I’ve tried to keep the chords intact as much as possible but some revoicing was necessary.
 Here’s the Youtube Lesson Link if you want to watch it there.

 Video Performance & Lesson